-My good friend Arthur discovered him after he had fallen out of a tree, naked with his eyes still closed.
-At first he had hoped the mother would come back for him, but the next morning Arthur’s cat brought the baby into the house, carrying him by the scruff of his neck like a kitten!
-Without the mother squirrel around, he thought of who else could take care of the little guy and brought him to me!
-The adventures of Roscoe are interspersed in my Art Textbook for kids, “SEE WHAT YOU’RE LOOKING AT”.
+My good friend Arthur saw Roscoe the baby squirrel fall out of a tree.
+He hoped that the mother squirrel would come back for him, but the next morning Arthur’s cat brought the baby into the house, carrying him by the scruff of his neck like a kitten.
+He had no fur, even on his skinny tail – and his eyes were still closed.
+Arthur wondered who could take care of the little guy and thought of me.
+So way back in B.C.
+(Before Children), Roscoe became my first ‘baby’.

 Roscoe’s Song, © Ruth Elliott, 1974